Reyna221b/deli-sandwiches/README.md

 ## Process
 > Beginning stages: an idea on how I wanted my display to function/look like.
-However, it wdid cahnge quite a bit depending on what I wanted to do.
+However, it did change quite a bit as I coded

 ![diagram](images/diagram.jpg)